dotnet/roslyn/src/Test/Perf/readme.md

 ## Perf.Utilities
 Perf.Utilities produces a `.dll` that is imported by the tests in Perf.Tests and Perf.Runner.

-## SyntaxRewriterBenchmark
-A solution and project that produces a console executable that delivers the results of its side-by-side syntax rewriting benchmarks in a table via standard output, with a packaged version of Roslyn as the baseline.

 # How to Run Tests
 The binary produced by the runner is the main interface to the performance testing system.
 Running the produced binary (`Roslyn.Test.Performance.Runner.exe`) will run all of the perf tests, collect traces,